Cosmological constraints on exotic injection of electromagnetic energy: CMB power spectra constraints

 which has been shown to work very well for injection energies $\gtrsim$10 MeV \cite{Slatyer15-2} and that corresponds to a factorization between high-energy processes (determining $f(z)$) and low-energy processes, approximately universal, responsible for the absorption repartition fractions $\chi_c(x_e)$.
 The $\chi_c(x_e)$ functions have been computed in several references, the most recent one being Ref.~\cite{Galli13}, which we adopt.

-The $f(z)$ functions are usually obtained in terms of the transfer functions $T_i(E,z,z')$, describing what fraction of the initial energy $E$ of a particle $i$~\footnote{The subscript $i$ stands in practice for either $e^\pm$ or $\gamma$'s, the only particles able to efficiently interact with the IGM~\cite{Chen}.
-See however~\cite{Weniger:2013hja} for an estimate of the sub-leading nucleon effect.} injected at $z'$ is deposited at $z$.
+The $f(z)$ functions are usually obtained in terms of the transfer functions $T_i(E,z,z')$, describing what fraction of the initial energy $E$ of a particle $i$ (in practice either $e^\pm$ or $\gamma$'s) injected at $z'$ is deposited at $z$.
 The transfer functions are then simply convoluted with the energy spectrum of each particle $i$, $dN_i/dE$, integrated in time for $z'>z$, hence accounting for the time evolution of the density of the decaying particles, and finally summed over the species, i.e. according to the formula: